SlothSpunky77/Arch-Linux-Installation/README.md

 > `mkinitcpio -p linux`

 ### Swapfile:
-I would recommend you allocate RAMsize + 2GB to the swapfile.
+I would recommend that you allocate RAMsize + 2GB to the swapfile.
 > `fallocate -l 18G /swapfile`
 > `mkswap /swapfile`
 > `chmod 600 /swapfile`